 To The Members of Blue Star Limited

-Report on the Audit of the Consolidated Financial Statements Opinion
+Report on the Audit of the Standalone Financial Statements

-We have audited the accompanying consolidated financial statements of Blue Star Limited(the "Parent") and its subsidiaries (the Parent and its subsidiaries togetherreferred to as the "Group") which includes the Group's share of profit/loss inits joint venture which comprise the Consolidated Balance Sheet as at March 312022 and the Standalone Statement of Profit and Loss (including Other Comprehensive Income) theConsolidated Cash Flow Statement and the Consolidated Statement of Changes in Equity forthe year then ended and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying standalone financial statements of Blue Star Limited("the Company") which comprise the Standalone Balance Sheet as at March 312022 and the Standalone Statement of Profit and Loss (including Other ComprehensiveIncome) the Statement of Changes in Equity and the Cash Flow Statement for the year thenended and a summary of significant accounting policies and other explanatory information.

-In our opinion and to the best of our information and according to the explanationsgiven to us and based on the consideration of reports of the subsidiary and a jointventure referred to in the Other Matters section below the aforesaid consolidatedfinancial statements give the information requiredby the Companies Act 2013 (the"Act") in the manner so required and give a trueand fair view in conformitywith the Indian Accounting Standards prescribed under section133 of the Act read with theCompanies (Indian Accounting Standards) Rules 2015 asamended ("Ind AS") andother accounting principles generally accepted in India of the consolidated state ofaffairs of the Group as at March 312020 and their consolidated profit theirconsolidated total comprehensive income their consolidated cash flows and theirconsolidated changes in equity for the year ended on thatdate.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("the Act") in the manner so required and give a trueand fair view in conformity with the Indian Accounting Standards prescribed under section133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015 asamended ("Ind AS") and other accounting principles generally accepted in Indiaof the state of affairs of the Company as at March 312022 and its profit totalcomprehensive income its changes in equity and the cash flows for the year ended on thatdate.

 Basis for Opinion

-We conducted our audit of the consolidated financial statements in accordance with theStandards on Auditing specified under section 143(10) of the Act (SAs).
+under section 143(10) of the Act (SAs).
 Our responsibilities under those Standards arefurther described in the Auditor's Responsibility for the Audit of the StandaloneFinancial Statements section of our report.
-We are independent of the Group and joint venture in accordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia (ICAI) together with the ethical requirements that are relevant to our audit of the consolidated financialstatements under the provisions of the Act and the Rules madethereunder and we have fulfilled our other ethical responsibilities in accordance with these requirements and theICAI's Code of Ethics.
+We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia (ICAI) together with the ethical requirements that are relevant to our audit of thestandalone financial statements under the provisions of the Act and the Rules madethereunder and we have fulfilled our other ethical responsibilities in accordance withthese requirements and the ICAI's Code of Ethics.
 We believe that the audit evidenceobtained by us is sufficient and appropriate to provide a basis for our audit opinion onthe standalone financial statements.